arturonline/docs/ms/xamarin/Networking/FTP/Ftp.md

 # FTP in CS

-The .NET Framework provides comprehensive support for the FTP protocol with the FtpWebRequest and FtpWebResponse classes.
-These classes are derived from WebRequest and WebResponse.
+The .NET Framework provides comprehensive support for the FTP protocol with the `FtpWebRequest` and `FtpWebResponse` classes.
+These classes are derived from `WebRequest` and `WebResponse`.
 In most cases, the WebRequest and WebResponse classes provide all that is necessary to make the request, but if you need access to the FTP-specific features exposed as properties, you can typecast these classes to FtpWebRequest or FtpWebResponse.

 ## Download files